opensourceducation/opensourceducation_dao/README.md

 If more than 70% of Admin members are in agreement, the new Honoris Admin have access to the next incentives:

-Inmediatly access to montly interest rate of the liquidity treasure in staking of polygon and stablecoins
+Inmediatly access to montly interest rate of the liquidity treasure in staking of polygon and stablecoins divided in all members

-5% of the total supply dedicated to support divided in twelve months for all members
+5% of the total supply dedicated to support divided in twelve months for all Admin members

 The admin state only lasts 3 months with reelection capability